Nehesy: Family

 In his review of the Second Intermediate Period, egyptologist Kim Ryholt proposed that Nehesy was the son and direct successor of the pharaoh Sheshi with a Nubian Queen named Tati.
 Egyptologist Darrell Baker, who also shares this opinion, posits that Tati must have been Nubian or of Nubian descent, hence Nehesy's name meaning The Nubian.
-The 14th dynasty being of Canaanite origin, Nehesy is also believed to be of Canaanite descent.
+Being related to Sheshi who is believed to have a Canaanite origin, Nehesy is also believed to be of Canaanite descent.

 Four scarabs found, including one from Semna in Nubia and three of unknown provenance, point to a temporary coregency with his father.
 Furthermore, one scarab mentions Nehesy as King's son and a further 22 as Eldest king son.
 Ryholt and Baker thus hold the view that Nehesy became the heir to the throne after the death of his elder brother, Prince Ipqu.

 Manfred Bietak and Jürgen von Beckerath believe that Nehesy was the second ruler of the 14th dynasty.
 Bietak further posits that his father was an Egyptian military officer or administrator, who funded an independent kingdom centered on Avaris.
 The kingdom controlled the northeastern Nile Delta, at the expense of the concurrent 13th dynasty.